patrick-crawford/WEB422-Backup/notes/angular-socketio-intro.md

 The application should now be ready for testing.
 You should be able to serve the app and open multiple windows to `http://localhost:4200` and be able to enter chat messages that are echoed in every window.

 This is a good start in getting a proof-of-concept chat window going, but there's lots of room for improvement.
 For example, we can add a feature that lets users choose their own user name or even log in prior to using the chat window.
 We could also persist existing message boards using MongoDB so that new users can see an existing conversation when they first log in, or continue a conversation later on.
-We could even implement different chat "rooms" (see the documentation for "Rooms and Namespaces" in the [official socket.io documentation](https://socket.io/docs/rooms-and-namespaces/).
+We could even implement different chat "rooms" (see the documentation for "Rooms" in the [official socket.io documentation](https://socket.io/docs).

 Another interesting use case might be an application with a single "project lead" that assigns "tasks" to users in the application.
 If a logged-in user receives a "task", we can use socket.io to alert that user immediately that a new task has been assigned to them.
 This can be done *without* constantly polling the database / API for "task" updates (the traditional approach to solving this problem).